CS50Dartmouth21FS1/home/activities/activitygdb/README.md

 (gdb)
 ```

-Oops!
-Stepping line by line is nice but gdb's `step` command allowed us to walk right down into the icky details of `scanf`!
+##### Oops!
+Stepping line by line is nice but `step` command allowed us to walk right down into the icky details of `scanf`!

-It is cool that we can "step" into functions but `scanf` does a lot of work that we aren't interested in - and we don't have the source code anyway.
+It is cool that we can "step" into functions but `scanf` does a lot of work that we aren't interested in - and we don't have the source code for it anyway.

 If you find yourself deep down in some function that you accidentally stepped into, use the `finish` command to start the program running again until just after the function in the current stack frame returns.

 ```